-Renowned science communicator Associate Professor Paul Willis guided a panel of five Accredited Practising Dietitians (APDs) through a hypothetical scenario of what our food supply will look like in 2050.
-APDs Professor Mark Lawrence, Dr Rosemary Stanton, Nicole Senior, Tracy Hardy and Emma Stirling each represented different food system stakeholders to provide a perspective on public health, nutrition, food production and Indigenous Australian food culture.
-The panel faced a challenging task, with current trends placing doubt over our future food supply, and explored what’s needed to be done to ensure our population is adequately nourished with sustainable foods in the future.
+Renowned science communicator Associate Professor Paul Willis guided a panel of five Accredited Practising Dietitians through a hypothetical scenario of what our food supply will look like in 2050.
+Professor Mark Lawrence, Dr Rosemary Stanton, Nicole Senior, Tracy Hardy and Emma Stirling each represented different food system stakeholders.
+And each provided a perspective on public health, nutrition, food production and Indigenous Australian food culture.
+But the panel faced a challenging task.
+Current trends place doubt over our future food supply.
+So it’s essential to explore what can be done to ensure our future population is adequately nourished with sustainable foods.

 “Globally, we’re facing serious food security issues, as we grapple with how to produce enough nutritious food to feed our growing population [estimated to reach almost 10 billion people by 2050] in a warmer and more turbulent climate,” Willis says.

-Along with calls for the broader food industry to accept greater ethical responsibility, and the need to advance food science to produce more nutritious food, Dr Stanton says that there is one fundamental issue that needs to be addressed.
+There are calls for the broader food industry to accept greater ethical responsibility.
+There’s also a need to advance food science to produce more nutritious food.
+But Dr Stanton says that there is one fundamental issue that needs to be addressed.

 Hardy, a proud Gamilaroi descendant and founder of Wattleseed Nutrition & Dietetics, encourages looking to the past successes of Aboriginal and Torres Strait Islander peoples’ care and management of the land to embrace a brighter food future for Australia.

-While the use of technology – such as precision agriculture, artificial intelligence and robotics – will play a key role in the future of food production, there’s also a lot that each of us can achieve with traditional gardening and cooking skills.
-Growing food locally and cooking and sharing meals not only supports a more resilient and sustainable food system, it can also offer many social and psychological benefits.
+The use of precision agriculture, artificial intelligence and robotics will play a key role in the future of food.
+But there’s also a lot that each of us can achieve with traditional gardening and cooking.
+Growing food locally and cooking and sharing meals not only supports a more resilient, sustainable food system; it can also offer social and psychological benefits.

 “Implementing community gardens, urban agriculture and kitchens in homes, schools and workplaces are just some of the ways communities can access nutritious food and work towards a zero-food waste target,” Dr Stanton says.
 “When it comes to food, we need to get back to a more empowered, hands-on, personal approach.”